How to maintain aluminum dive tank: 5 essential steps

 • Avoid direct sunlight at all costs.
 The UV radiation and intense heat can degrade the tank's epoxy liner over time, and sitting in direct sun can cause the internal pressure to spike by over 100 PSI, putting unnecessary stress on the cylinder.

-• The concrete floor of a garage or basement is one of the worst places to stand a tank.
-Concrete is porous and constantly wicks moisture, which will transfer to the tank's metal surface, often leading to a ~5 mm diameter ring of concentrated corrosion on the bottom edge after just a few months.
+• Concrete is porous and constantly wicks moisture, which will transfer to the tank's metal surface, often leading to a ~5 mm diameter ring of concentrated corrosion on the bottom edge after just a few months.

 • Use a vertical tank rack or store it horizontally on a rubberized shelf.
 If you must use a boot, ensure the tank is completely dry before putting it on, and periodically remove the boot to check for moisture trapped underneath.